OlegBash599/AnyTabUpdateTask/README.md

  ____

-Additional examples and desriptions are on https://www.olegbash.ru
+Additional examples and descriptions are on https://www.olegbash.ru